isc-projects/kea/doc/sphinx/arm/security.rst

 - Botan versions >= 2.14.0 were tested and are supported.
 Note the TLS support requires the four asio header files which are included in Botan packages / installation only when Botan was configured with the ``--with-boost`` option.

+  Sadly, many packages provided by operating systens, such as Ubuntu 20.10, did not build Botan with boost support, therefore making those packages unusable directly for Kea.

   It is still possible to take these files from the corresponding Botan distribution and to install them manually in the Botan include directory but of course this should be a last resort procedure.

-Note that without these header files or with a Botan version older than 2.14.0 Kea can still build but the TLS support is disabled: any attempt to use it will fail with a fatal error.
+  Note that without these header files or with a Botan version older than 2.14.0 Kea can still build but the TLS/HHTPS support is disabled: any attempt to use it will fail with a fatal error.

 - Very old boost versions provide SSL support (based on OpenSSL) without offering a choice of the TLS version: Kea can still use them but they are not recommended.

 - Boost versions older than 1.64 provide SSL support with a fixed choice of the TLS version: Kea enforces the use of TLS 1.2 with them.